allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

----
+———
 layout: post
 title: The Agile Testing Days Conference - Potsdam 2016
 author: michal.duleba
 tags: [tech, conference, testing, QA, agile]
----
+———

-Last year [Agile Testing Days Conference](https://agiletestingdays.com/) was held between 6th and 8th December at Potsdam, Germany.
+Last year [Agile Testing Days Conference](https://agiletestingdays.com/) was held between 6th and 8th December in Potsdam, Germany.
 According to statistics provided by organizers there were around 600 attendants and about 30 speakers in keynotes / workshops.
 During the whole event around 22 different workshops took place, 9 keynotes and around 30 other speeches / presentations divided into 7 separate, parallel tracks.
-I had the opportunity to attend the first two days of the conference and in this article I'd like to share with you some short review of the most interesting sessions and my impressions about the event.
+I had the opportunity to attend the first two days of the conference and in this article I’d like to share with you some short review of the most interesting sessions and my impressions about the event.

 ### Lectures